LimFangChun/ccs_v2/README.md

-Hello there and welcome
+Hello there and welcome.
-This is my university final year project
+This is my university final year project.
-This project is to develop a commune chat system like Facebook Messenger, WhatsApp etc This project is mainly developed on Android platform only This project also adopted MQTT protocol to control traffic and conserve bandwidth The server side is using PHP as backend language Currently, we are using XAMPP to simulate a local server To setup this project in your device, follow these steps
+This project is to develop a commune chat system like Facebook Messenger, WhatsApp etc.
+This project is mainly developed on Android platform only.
+This project also adopted MQTT protocol to control traffic and conserve bandwidth.
+The server side is using PHP as backend language.
+Currently, we are using XAMPP to simulate a local server.
+To setup this project in your device, follow these steps:
   1. Download XAMPP and make sure Apache and MySQL is installed
   2. Download a free MQTT broker, we are using HiveMQ currently
   3. Activate XAMPP, turn on Apache and MySQL, turn off the rest in case they cause troubles